suresh2727/Card/README.md

 # Card
-Card using HTML CSS flexbox
+Card using HTML CSS flexbox with pic provided in the repo